 Employee requests for accommodations regarding on-campus work and other activities, face-covering requirements, or other COVID-19 related requirements will be handled by Human Resources in consultation with the employee’s supervisor.

-Ongoing timely, transparent, clear, and accessible communication will be critical to the success of this resumption of on-campus operations plan.
+Ongoing timely, transparent, clear, and accessible communication are critical to the success of this resumption of on-campus operations plan.
 In this context, our guiding principle is that we cannot over-communicate, particularly when implementing a plan of this scale, and we recognize that all stakeholders need to be “on the same page” with expectations.
-Communication will therefore involve multiple platforms and approaches, and the University’s existing communication infrastructure to support this plan is robust.
+Communication therefore involves multiple platforms and approaches, and the University’s existing communication infrastructure to support this plan is robust.

-UNE Website: Timely updates are posted on the UNE COVID-19 website.
+- UNE Website: Timely updates are posted here on the UNE COVID-19 website.

-Departmental/Unit Updates: To ensure that communications reach intended audiences, unit supervisors will also be asked to share updates with the faculty and professional staff in their respective areas.
+- Departmental/Unit Updates: To ensure that communications reach intended audiences, unit supervisors are also asked to share updates with the faculty and professional staff in their respective areas.